Avoid legal issues with compliant job descriptions

 If you’re unsure where to start writing a job description, take advantage of the Department of Labor’s job description tool.
 You select an occupation or job title and enter your state, then it will guide you through a step-by-step process of creating a relevant job description.

 This tool provides a great starting point, but you’ll still need to review it for accuracy and add some additional details to create a well-rounded compliant job description.
 You’ll also need to determine the employment classification and add it to the job description.
-The tool will provide a generic list of common job duties for the role, but you’ll need to indicate which are essential functions and add any that may not be included in the standard list.

 Many employers add a broader, catchall statement in their job descriptions.
 This often reads as “other duties as assigned” or something similar.
 It’s meant to cover as-needed duties that pop up throughout the course of employment.

-However, there is a recent federal court decision that considers those other duties essential.
-The case involved a night receptionist at an assisted living facility whose other duties as assigned were helping during the center’s evening meal.
-The court ruled that the employer had proved that all-night receptionists were required to help with these meals and thus considered it essential.
+However, a recent federal court decision considers those other duties essential.
+The case involved a night receptionist at an assisted living facility whose other duties as assigned included helping during the center’s evening meal.

 Job descriptions are often created as part of a recruiting effort.
-However, job duties can change over time once someone is staffed in the role.
+However, job duties can change once someone is staffed in the role.
 Having an up-to-date job description is important if an ADA, FMLA, or FLSA issue arises where the essential functions listed in the job description will be used to decide.
-That’s why it’s a compliance best practice to review and update job descriptions for all employees at least once per year or anytime changes are made.